 Stone driveways, by contrast, are often more elegant.
 The source of the confusion over terminology is that the small stone used in stone driveways is sometimes also referred to as "gravel."

-My answer addresses the fact that much confusion exists over the terminology used when discussing these driveways, despite their ubiquity.
-When I refer to "stone" driveways, I mean driveways whose surface is composed entirely of small stones.
+This addresses the fact that much confusion exists over the terminology used when discussing these driveways, despite their ubiquity.
+When we refer to "stone" driveways, we mean driveways whose surface is composed entirely of small stones.
 Obviously, water will drain through this material as it would through a sieve.
-By contrast, crushed gravel driveways, the subject of this FAQ, have surfaces designed to shed water.
+By contrast, crushed gravel driveways, the subject of this article, have surfaces designed to shed water.
 This is accomplished through the sand, silt and clay particles between the larger aggregate, acting as a binder.

 Pros of Crushed Gravel Driveways:

 - Reduction in frost heaves in cold climates